CrossNorm and SelfNorm for Generalization under Distribution Shifts: Conclusion

 \section{Conclusion}

-In this paper, we have presented SelfNorm and CrossNorm, two simple yet effective normalization techniques to improve OOD robustness.
-They form a unity of opposites as they confront and conform to each other in terms of approach (statistics usage) and goal (OOD robustness).
-Beyond their extensive applications, they may also shed light on developing domain agnostic methods applicable to multiple fields such as vision and language, and broad OOD generalization circumstances such as unseen corruptions and distribution gaps across datasets.
-Given the simplicity of SelfNorm and CrossNorm, we believe there is substantial room for improvement.
-The current channel-wise mean and variance are not optimal to encode diverse styles.
-One possible direction is to explore better style representations.
+This paper has explored how normalization can enhance generalization under distribution shifts and presented CN and SN, two simple, effective, and complementary normalization techniques.
+Their extensive applications can shed light on developing general methods applicable to multiple fields, such as vision and language, and broad synthetic and natural distribution shift circumstances.
+Given the simplicity of CN and SN, we believe there is substantial room for improvement.
+One possible direction is to explore better style representations since the current channel-wise mean and variance are not optimal to encode diverse styles.

 { }